rod-trent/Copilot-for-Security/Prompts/Promptbooks/Suspicious_Script.md

    Write me a report that summarizes the findings from the investigation.
 It should be suitable for a non-technical audience.
    ```

-These prompts are designed to guide Copilot for Security through a -Suspicious script analysis- within an environment, from initial identification to detailed reporting.
+These prompts are designed to guide Copilot for Security through a *Suspicious script analysis* within an environment, from initial identification to detailed reporting.
 Remember to tailor these prompts to fit the specific context and systems of your organization.